MultiSafepay/docs/content/developer/general/generic-gateways.md

 ## Co-branded credit cards

-You can integrate Visa co-branded credit cards, such as [Cartes Bancaires](/payments/methods/cartes-bancaires/) and [Dankort](/payments/methods/dankort/), using the generic `VISA` gateway.
+You can integrate Visa co-branded credit cards, such as [Cartes Bancaires](/payments/methods/cartes-bancaires/) and [Dankort](/payments/methods/dankort/), using the generic `VISA` gateway code.

 For the gateway image, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons/tree/master/methods).